emilygfagan/emilygfagan/README.md

 ## About Me
 Hi, I'm Emily!
-I am currently a student working towards a Master's degree in Management Information Systems at the Univeristy of Alabama in Birmingham.
+I am currently a student working towards a Master's degree in Management Information Systems with a concentration in Cybersecurity at the Univeristy of Alabama in Birmingham.
 I have a non-technical background in Special Education, but have found my passion for data, computers, and programming.
 A graduate of Auburn University's Data Analytics Bootcamp, I've honed my skills in Python, SQL, Tableau, and Excel.

 Committed to continuous growth, I've earned the Google Data Analytics Professional Certificate and a Udemy SQL certificate.
 I've also taken college-level classes in C++, Python, and Linux.
 My favorite programming language is Python.